-You will want to make sure to book your campsite well in advance in order to assure the number of campsites you need are available.
-Keep in mind that popular campsites fill up quickly, so book as early as possible.
+You will want to make sure to book your campsite well in advance in order to ensure the number of campsites you need are available.
+Remember that popular campsites fill up quickly, so book as early as possible.

 4. Consider Private Campsites

 Reserving a private campsite ensures that your group will be the only group on the property.
 Though this option is usually more expensive than a public campground, you can ensure your group can relax without worrying about other campers nearby.
 This is especially ideal if you have lots of small children, campfire musicians, or even boisterous night owls in your group.

 5. Team Meeting

 After you’ve booked your campsite, plan to meet with other members of your camping group to assign preparation responsibilities.
 Discuss whether you will approach the camping trip as a single group or individual groups.
 For example, will everyone be working together, donating a portion of necessities to the trip, or will each family segment be responsible for bringing their own supplies?

 6. Divide Responsibilities

 In general, we find it easier to work together as one unit.
 This means that we divide responsibilities amongst our group.
 For example, one family will be responsible for all meal planning, while another is responsible for bringing beverages for the entire group.
 Still, another family will take care of all gear rentals (if needed), and another will bring all cooking supplies and utensils.